-Florida public schools use seclusion and physical restraint for disciplining children with disabilities.
-According to the US Department of Health, there is no evidence that using restraint or seclusion is effective in reducing the occurrence of problem behaviors in students with disabilities.
+Florida public schools have historically used seclusion and physical restraint to discipline children with disabilities, despite the US Department of Health stating there’s no evidence that using these practices is effective in reducing the occurrence of problem behaviors in students with disabilities.

 Black Students with Disabilities are Especially Vulnerable to Disciplinary Practices

 Black students in the South are 45% less likely to receive special education services compared to White students with similar family incomes, academic achievement, and school characteristics.
 In Florida’s public schools, Black students with disabilities are more likely to be placed in a separate classroom than their peers.
 They are two times more likely to be disciplined and lead their peers in the rate of in- and out of school suspensions.
 Black students with disabilities are also two times as likely to be expelled from school.

 Children’s Medical Service Network Issues Must Be Addressed

 The state is transitioning the administration of Children’s Medical Services (CMS), the state’s collection of programs for children with the most severe medical issues, to a privately run managed care plan starting January 2019.
 The privatization of the program comes after more than 13,000 special needs children were “transitioned” out of the Children’s Medical Service Network (CMS Network) into Medicaid managed care that was alleged to be “less expensive” for the state.
 Ultimately, the traditional program was changed to what was known as the CMS managed medical network and legislators were required to allocate an additional $5-million to cover the higher than anticipated health-care costs for children in the program.